Skip to Main Content

 Educational use, adding to secure network (e.g. VLE).
 Commercial use, re-use on unsecure network (e.g. free-to-access website).

 Visual Arts Data Service (VADS) - "a considerable portfolio of visual art collections comprising over 100,000 images that are freely available and copyright cleared for use in learning, teaching and research in the UK".
+Made available by the University of the Creative Arts.
 Copyright Notice and Terms and Conditions Material may be duplicated by you for your research use or educational purposes in electronic or print form.
 Electronic or print copies may not be offered, whether for sale or otherwise to anyone who is not an authorised user.

 Credit for image on this page